babivokalz/liri-node-app/README.md

 [logo]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/Spotify%20-%20Song%20Search.png "Searched Song"

 If the user does not enter in a song title, then the default song "Ace of Base - The Sign" will be shown.
-> ![alt text][logo]
+> ![alt text][logo1]

-[logo]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/Spotify%20-%20No%20Song%20Name.png "No Song Searched"
+[logo1]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/Spotify%20-%20No%20Song%20Name.png "No Song Searched"

 ## OMDB Usage: